SAN LUIS OBISPO COUNTY PROGRESSIVES DEMOCRATIC CLUB

 SECTION 3 – QUORUM

-5% of voting members, as defined in Article III Section 1, in good standing shall constitute a quorum at a general meeting.
-25 voting members, as defined in Article III Section 1, in good standing shall constitute a quorum at an administrative meeting.
+50 voting members, as defined in Article III Section 1, in good standing shall constitute a quorum at a general meeting.
+10 voting members, as defined in Article III Section 1, in good standing including a majority of the Executive Board shall constitute a quorum at an administrative meeting.
 A quorum of the Executive Board shall be by a majority of its elected members.

 SECTION 4 – PARLIAMENTARY AUTHORITY